 Disclosure under Pillar 3 of Capital Requirements Directive

 INDOS Financial Limited (“the Firm”) is authorised and regulated by the Financial Conduct Authority and is categorised as an IFPRU €730,000 full scope firm for regulatory purposes.
 The Firm is not part of a group or subject to consolidated reporting.
 This statement has been prepared by the Firm in accordance with the FCA IFPRU rules and summarises the material disclosures the Firm is required to make under Pillar 3 of the Capital Requirements Directive.

 Pillar 3 disclosures will be issued on an annual basis after the Firm’s audited accounts have been prepared.
-The disclosures are made as of the Firm’s accounting reference date which is 31st December although this first statement reflects disclosures as of 30 June 2017.
+The disclosures are made as of the Firm’s accounting reference date, the most recent of which is 31st December 2017.